primerocomunico/grocery-list/readme.md

 * Insert html code (dynamic content).
 * Work with the local storage.

-You can create, eddit and delete items inside of your grocery list.
+You can create, edit and delete items inside of your grocery list.
 ## Enjoy and share! 🤗